 Vegan Mint Chocolate Chip Smoothie

 This vegan mint chocolate chip smoothie has some secret healthy ingredients that really takes it to the next level nutrition-wise.
 You’ll be adding healthy zucchini, avocado and spinach but they get hidden by sweet, creamy frozen banana and vegan vanilla protein powder, so you’d never guess they’re in there.
-Not only does this beautiful, green smoothie taste incredible but it’s seriously packed with nutrition thanks to these 3 superstar ingredients.

 Mint Chocolate Chip Smoothie Benefits